JAXA: ALOS

 In January 2006, JAXA successfully launched the Advanced Land Observation Satellite (ALOS/Daichi).
 Communication between ALOS and the ground station in Japan will be done through the Kodama Data Relay Satellite, which was launched during 2002.
 This project is under intense pressure due to the shorter than expected lifetime of the ADEOS II (Midori) Earth Observation Mission.
-For missions following Daichi, JAXA opted to separate it into a radar satellite (ALOS-2) and an optical satellite (ALOS-3).
-ALOS 2 SAR was launched in May 2014.
+For missions following Daichi, JAXA opted to separate it into a radar satellite (ALOS-2) and an optical satellite, (ALOS-3).
+ALOS 2 SAR (Synthetic Aperture Radar) satellite was launched in May 2014.
+The ALOS-3 satellite was aboard a H3 rocket in March 2023, but the satellite was lost in a launch failure when the second stage failed to ignite.
+ALOS-4, 2's SAR successor, was launched successfully in July 2024.
+A true successor to ALOS-3 is planned to launch around 2027.

 Rainfall observation

 Since Japan is an island nation and gets struck by typhoons every year, research about the dynamics of the atmosphere is a very important issue.
 For this reason Japan launched in 1997 the TRMM (Tropical Rainfall Measuring Mission) satellite in cooperation with NASA, to observe the tropical rainfall seasons.
 For further research NASDA had launched the ADEOS and ADEOS II missions in 1996 and 2003.
 However, due to various reasons, both satellites had a much shorter than expected life term.

 On 28 February 2014, a H-2A rocket launched the GPM Core Observatory, a satellite jointly developed by JAXA and NASA.
 The GPM mission is the successor to the TRMM mission, which by the time of the GPM launch had been noted as highly successful.
 JAXA provided the Global Precipitation Measurement/Dual-frequency Precipitation Radar (GPM/DPR) Instrument for this mission.
 Global Precipitation Measurement itself is a satellite constellation, whilst the GPM Core Observatory provides a new calibration standard for other satellites in the constellation.
 Other countries/agencies like France, India, ESA, etc. provides the sub-satellites.
 The aim of GPM is to measure global rainfall with unprecedented detail.